mira97ali/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 Wrote a script that creates a new global variable named BEST with the value School by using the comman "export"

+8. Every addition to true knowledge is an addition to human power

+Created the file 8-true_knowledge

+Wrote a script that prints the result of the addition of 128 with the value stored in the environment variable TRUEKNOWLEDGE using the command "echo"